 edit tools/wake_up_screen.py DISPLAY_LEVEL=96 → DISPLAY_LEVEL=192

-To change the brightness on tablets running Android 10 or higher, the
+To change the brightness on tablets running Android 10 through

 python tools/run_all_tests.py device=# camera=# chart=# brightness=192